How to use Reverse Osmosis for Maple Syrup

 What is Reverse Osmosis?

-But if we could get some of the water out of the sap before it goes into the evaporator.
-By using a reverse osmosis machine, we can eliminate 50% of the water in our sap before boiling, thus greatly reducing the amount of time it takes to go from sap to syrup.
-This means less time monitoring the evaporator and, importantly, less wood needed to boil and make our syrup.
+But if we could get some water out of the sap before it goes into the evaporator.
+Using a reverse osmosis machine, we can eliminate 50% of the water in our sap before boiling, thus greatly reducing the time it takes to go from sap to syrup.
+This means less time monitoring the evaporator and less wood needed to boil and make our syrup.

 Reverse Osmosis separates your sap into